HHousen/TransformerSum/doc/extractive/experiments.rst

 Experiments
 ===========

 Interactive charts, graphs, raw data, run commands, hyperparameter choices, and more for all experiments are publicly available on the `TransformerSum Weights & Biases page <https://app.wandb.ai/hhousen/transformerextsum>`__.
+You can download the raw data for each model on this site, or `download an overview as a CSV <../_static/summarization-model-experiments-raw-data.csv>`__.
 Please open an `issue <https://github.com/HHousen/TransformerSum/issues/new>`__ if you have questions about these experiments.

 Important notes when running experiments: